backbonesk/chaching/README.md

 	$chaching = new Chaching($driver, $authorization, $options);

-As already mentioned in the introduction, currently there are seven different payment methods that are supported with each having it's own driver constant: `Chaching::CARDPAY`, `Chaching::TATRAPAY`, `Chaching::TRUSTPAY`, `Chaching::EPLATBY`, `Chaching::ECARD`, `Chaching::PAYPAL` and `Chaching::GPWEBPAY`.
+As already mentioned in the introduction, currently there are eight different payment methods that are supported with each having it's own driver constant: `Chaching::CARDPAY`, `Chaching::TATRAPAY`, `Chaching::TRUSTPAY`, `Chaching::EPLATBY`, `Chaching::ECARD`, `Chaching::PAYPAL`, `Chaching::GPWEBPAY` and `Chaching::ITERMINAL`.

 In case of `Chaching::GPWEBPAY` use an associated array instead of password, so authentication information would look like this: